Skip to content

 --skip-tls-verifyfalseSkip TLS verification

---tool-surfaceExplicit tool catalog selector: meta, individual, dynamic, dynamic-2, or dynamic-3.
-Overrides --meta-tools
+--tool-surfacedynamicCanonical tool catalog selector: dynamic, meta, or individual

---meta-param-schemaopaqueMeta-tool params schema mode: opaque, compact, or full
+--meta-param-schemaopaqueMeta-tool params schema mode: opaque, compact, or full; applies to meta-tool schemas only

---capability-surfacefullResource and prompt catalog selector: full or minimal
+--capability-surfacefullResource and prompt catalog selector: full or minimal; minimal keeps gitlab://workspace/roots and gitlab://tools, and omits optional resources, workflow guides, and prompts

 --enterprisefalseForce Enterprise/Premium tools when explicitly set; omit to auto-detect CE/EE per token+URL entry